Billy-freespace/MillGame/README.md

 Mill Game - java

 ## Quickstart
-**NOTE:** If you prefer use maven, we include alternative maven commands.
+**NOTE:** If you prefer use maven instead of gradle, we include alternative commands to build, test and run the game.

 #### Run game
 * Minimal GUI version (include cli arguments to configure your game)